senotrusov/notes/arch-linux-installation.md

 === "Manually obtaining the checksum"

-    Visit the [Arch Linux download page](https://archlinux.org/download/#checksums) and copy the SHA256 hash for the ISO.
+    Visit the [Arch Linux download](https://archlinux.org/download/#checksums) and copy the SHA256 hash for the ISO.

     Replace `SIGNATURE` with the copied hash, then verify the file: